DCully/carputiem/README.md

 This will be a program that will run on my Raspberry Pi in my car.
 I'm a student, and this is a work in progress.

-Project Goals: View real time OBD2 data through a character LCD screen based interface
+I'm trying to make a device that will let me view all available real time OBD2 data on a character LCD screen.

+Goals:

 - keep the data points currently on the screen at <0.5s freshness

-- easily flip through pages, customize pages, read DTC codes, view VIN, etc

-- calculate a number of derived PIDs (e.g. real time gas mileage)

-- store settings for each car in an SQLite database upon shutdown

 - plug and play with any car (so I can use it on other people's cars)